mymakarim/frontity-share/packages/frontity-share/README.md

 # How does it work?

-1. Install the Frontity Contact Form 7 package as shown in the Installation steps below.
+1. Install the Frontity Share package as shown in the Installation steps below.
-2. import SharingButtons from 'frontity-share' in your post.js
+2. import SharingButtons from 'frontity-share' in your post.js `import SharingButtons from 'frontity-share'`
 3. Use <SharingButtons /> anywhere in "post.js" and it will show the sharing buttons there